Home » Events » Feast of Na Tcha

 The celebrations are held in the Na Tcha Temple, a few minutes from the famous Ruins of St. Paul’s and another temple on Calcada das Verdades.

-According to folklore, Na Tcha was a problematic child, so much so that his parents attempted to chain his wrists together to avoid causing so much mischief.
-However, he could always escape but ran so fast it seemed he had wheels on his feet.
+According to folklore, Na Tcha was a problematic child, so much so that his parents attempted to chain his wrists together to prevent him from causing so much mischief.
+However, he could always escape, but he ran so fast it seemed he had wheels on his feet.

-For this reason, he is represented with chains around the wrists and wheels underneath his feet while donning a traditional gold and red dress.
+For this reason, he is represented by chains around the wrists and wheels underneath his feet while wearing a traditional gold and red dress.
 The Feast of Na Tcha pays homage to the deity many believe protects children from disease and evil spirits.
-In Macau, customs dedicated to him date back over 300 years, though the local traditions are different from those in other countries.
+In Macau, customs dedicated to him date back over 300 years, though the local traditions differ from those in other countries.

 He is one of the most famous gods in Macau, as proven by the many displays and exhibits dedicated to him.
 Among the best places to learn more about him is the Na Tcha Temple, where a room houses numerous objects used for his birthday.
 These objects include couplets, incense burners, ceremonial umbrellas, Sedan Chair, firecrackers, and more.